justinschmitz97/WebToGPT/data/tailwind.md

 ## [​A new engine, built for speed](#a-new-engine-built-for-speed)

-The new engine is a ground\-up rewrite, using everything we know about the framework now to better model the problem space, making things faster with a lot less code.
+The new engine is a ground-up rewrite, using everything we know about the framework now to better model the problem space, making things faster with a lot less code.

-* **Up to 10x faster** — we can do a full build of the Tailwind CSS website in 105ms instead of 960ms, or our Catalyst UI kit in 55ms instead of 341ms.
+- **Up to 10x faster** — we can do a full build of the Tailwind CSS website in 105ms instead of 960ms, or our Catalyst UI kit in 55ms instead of 341ms.
-* **Smaller footprint** — the new engine is over 35% smaller installed, even with the heavier native packages we ship like the parts we’ve rewritten in Rust and Lightning CSS.
+- **Smaller footprint** — the new engine is over 35% smaller installed, even with the heavier native packages we ship like the parts we’ve rewritten in Rust and Lightning CSS.
-* **Rust where it counts** — we’ve migrated some of the most expensive and parallelizable parts of the framework to Rust, while keeping the core of the framework in TypeScript for extensibility.
+- **Rust where it counts** — we’ve migrated some of the most expensive and parallelizable parts of the framework to Rust, while keeping the core of the framework in TypeScript for extensibility.
-* **One dependency** — the only thing the new engine depends on is Lightning CSS.
+- **One dependency** — the only thing the new engine depends on is Lightning CSS.
-* **Custom parser** — we wrote our own CSS parser and designed our own data structures tailored to our needs, making parsing over 2x as fast for us as it was with PostCSS.
+- **Custom parser** — we wrote our own CSS parser and designed our own data structures tailored to our needs, making parsing over 2x as fast for us as it was with PostCSS.

 ---

 ## [​Unified toolchain](#unified-toolchain)

-Tailwind CSS v4 isn’t just a plugin anymore — it’s an all\-in\-one tool for processing your CSS.
+Tailwind CSS v4 isn’t just a plugin anymore — it’s an all-in-one tool for processing your CSS.
 We’ve integrated [Lightning CSS](https://lightningcss.dev/) directly into the framework so you don’t have to configure anything about your CSS pipeline.

-* **Built\-in `@import` handling** — no need to setup and configure a tool like `postcss-import`.
+- **Built-in `@import` handling** — no need to setup and configure a tool like `postcss-import`.
-* **Built\-in vendor prefixing** — you don’t have to add `autoprefixer` to your projects anymore.
+- **Built-in vendor prefixing** — you don’t have to add `autoprefixer` to your projects anymore.
-* **Built\-in nesting support** — no plugins needed to flatten nested CSS, it works out of the box.
+- **Built-in nesting support** — no plugins needed to flatten nested CSS, it works out of the box.
-* **Syntax transforms** — modern CSS features like `oklch()` colors and media query ranges are transpiled to syntax with better browser support.
+- **Syntax transforms** — modern CSS features like `oklch()` colors and media query ranges are transpiled to syntax with better browser support.

-We’re still shipping a PostCSS plugin, but we’re also exploring first\-party bundler plugins, and we’re shipping an official Vite plugin with this first alpha release that you can try out today.
+We’re still shipping a PostCSS plugin, but we’re also exploring first-party bundler plugins, and we’re shipping an official Vite plugin with this first alpha release that you can try out today.

 ---